Skip to main content

-If you need to set up Row-level Permission in Holistics, please refer to the current documentation here: Row-level Permission.
+If you need to set up Row-level permission without this feature, refer to: Row-level permission.

 Introduction

-With Row-level Permissions as code, you define permission rules directly in your dataset configuration.
+With Row-level permission as-code, you define permission rules directly in your dataset configuration.
 These rules can reference user attributes, such as region, role, or vendor assignment.
 By doing so, you can automatically filter the data each user sees based on their user attributes.

 First, define user attributes in the Holistics UI under User Attributes management.
 For example, you might create a region or vendor_id attribute: